Ransalu Senanayake

 Computer Science

-Welcome to the Laboratory for Learning Evaluation of autoNomous Systems (LENS Lab).
-We are interested in operationalizing machine learning (ML) models in autonomous systems and robots.
-Our objective is to develop a range of algorithmic tools for evaluating ML models utilized in such systems.
-We firmly believe that assessing models solely based on accuracy on a held-out dataset is insufficient for successful operationalization.
-Therefore, we delve deeper into critical questions: How can we explain black-box neural networks?
-How can we evaluate uncertainty of decisions?
-When and how do models fail?
+Welcome to the Laboratory for Learning Evaluation and Naturalization of Systems (LENS Lab).
+We focus on operationalizing machine learning (ML) models in autonomous systems, robots, and beyond.
+Our mission is to develop algorithmic tools that not only evaluate these models but also help naturalize them—making them more compatible with the complex, dynamic requirements of the real world.
+We believe that evaluating models solely by accuracy on a held-out dataset is insufficient for true operational readiness.
+That’s why we explore deeper questions: When and how do models fail?
+How can we explain black-box neural networks?
+How can we assess decision uncertainty?
 Are models fair and unbiased?
-Will a model perform effectively in new or changing environments?
-We examine these questions before, during, and after deployment.
-These efforts not only aid engineers in debugging models but also assist legislative bodies in establishing legal and ethical guidelines.
+Will a model adapt effectively to new or changing environments?
+Our work supports engineers in building systems that are robust, adaptable, and trustworthy in practice, while also aiding policymakers in setting legal and ethical standards.

 News

-- Dec'24 - Som and Aditya will be presenting four workshop papers at NeurIPS'24.
-Check the out here.
+Som and Aditya will be presenting four workshop papers at NeurIPS'24.

-- Nov'24 - We are currently accepting PhD students with a strong track record in machine learning, robotics, computer vision, or natural language processing research to conduct core machine learning or/and robotics research.
-Additionally, master's and undergraduate students who have already enrolled in an ASU program can also apply to the LENS lab.
-See Join Us! for more information.
+We are currently accepting PhD students with strong backgrounds in ML, robotics, CV, or NLP.
+Master's and undergrad students enrolled at ASU can also apply to the LENS Lab.
+See Join Us!

-- Nov'24 - Kelly Raines defended here Barret Honors thesis titled "Generative AI-Aided Navigation for the Visually Impaired and Blind".
+Kelly Raines defended her Barrett Honors thesis titled "Generative AI-Aided Navigation for the Visually Impaired and Blind".
 Congrats!